Skip to main content

 Growth Hormone Secretagogues and Metabolic Reprogramming

 The influence of growth hormone-releasing peptides (GHRPs) and growth hormone-releasing hormone (GHRH) analogs on the somatotropic axis is another area of intense academic interest.
-These peptides, such as Sermorelin, Ipamorelin, and CJC-1295, act on specific receptors in the anterior pituitary gland to stimulate the release of endogenous (GH).
+These peptides, such as Sermorelin, Ipamorelin, and CJC-1295, act on specific receptors in the anterior pituitary gland to stimulate the release of endogenous growth hormone (GH).
 The mechanism involves binding to the GHRH receptor (GHRHR) or the ghrelin receptor (GHSR-1a), leading to increased intracellular calcium and subsequent GH exocytosis.

 The long-term adaptive effects extend beyond simple increases in circulating GH.
 Chronic, physiological stimulation of GH release can lead to improvements in body composition, including reductions in visceral adiposity and increases in lean muscle mass.
 This is mediated by GH’s direct lipolytic effects and its stimulation of insulin-like growth factor 1 (IGF-1) production, primarily in the liver.